-The measuring arrangement which is employed to obtain the frequency characteristic of an A.F.-filter is shown in Fig. 11.
+The measuring arrangement which is employed to obtain the frequency characteristic of an A.F.-filter is shown in Fig. 3.1.

-Should the compressor circuit be used to regulate the output signal from the Oscillator it is advisable to verify that the voltage at the "Compressor Input" is approximately the required 1 volt.
+Should the compressor circuit be used to regulate the output signal from the Oscillator it is advisable to verify that the voltage at the COMPRESSOR INPUT is approximately to required 0.5 volt.
 When it is intended to use the equipment for automatic recording of frequency characteristics, the input of the Level Recorder may first be connected to the input of the compressor, and a recording of the compressor input voltage made for the complete frequency range in which measurements are to be taken.
 With the compressor working correctly the resultant recording should be a straight line.
 If this is the case the input to the Level Recorder can then be disconnected, and the desired measurements carried out.